LeeShuaiyu/yxy_autoprimer/README.md

 **Primer Design Tool** is a small tool for designing PCR primers.
 Users can input a DNA sequence and set primer design parameters.
 The tool will automatically generate primers that meet the specified conditions and display the results in a text box.
 The generated primers will also be highlighted in the input DNA sequence.

-This tool was developed by **yangxinyue** and **lsy**, inspired by the Nature article [Self-driving laboratories to autonomously navigate the protein fitness landscape](https://www.nature.com/articles/s44286-023-00002-4).
-While this tool is far from achieving fully automated experimental design, it is a good starting point.

 ## Installation